RxSwiftCommunity/RxGRDB/README.md

     })
 ```

+You can also compute [diffs](#diffs) in order to animate the rows of a table views, or update annotations in a map view.

 To connect to the database, define requests and records, please refer to [GRDB](https://github.com/groue/GRDB.swift), the database library that supports RxGRDB.